 But make it punchy (or they won’t care).

-Do both by first reading the job ad, then plugging in your technical achievements that match.
+Do both by first reading the job ad, then plugging in your technical achievements and resume keywords that match.

 Technical Job Description for Resume [Sample]

 The second of those technical resume examples doesn’t pass validation.
 It’s technically fine, but it’s not tailored to the job posting.